|

 Glue

-Try not to get any of those fabulous fibres curled under (unless
+get any of those fabulous fibres curled under (unless you want

 Place